TBTerra/spawnScan/README.md

 If you would like to help contribute data, please send a ziped copy of the output files [pokes.json,spawns.json,stops.json,gyms.json] via private message, to reddit user TBTerra

 ### Maps
+when veiwed localy maps will only work in firefox, however they will work in any browser when on a webserver

 The maps will not work by default as you will have to use your own maps API key

 To get an API key visit [this page](https://developers.google.com/maps/documentation/javascript/get-api-key) and click on get key